 At the Bank of Washington, we are committed to keeping your personal financial information as secure as possible, whether visiting our website, using ATMs, or any other business you conduct with us.
 To learn more about the steps we take at the Bank of Washington to guard your personal financial information, click here .

 If you are a victim of identity theft, the law is on your side.
 In fact, many different laws have been enacted or amended specifically to combat identity theft.
-If you find that you are the victim of identity theft, there are four steps you should take immediately:
+If you find that you are the victim of identity theft, there are four steps you should take immediately.
+Make sure to document all conversations so you know whom you spoke to and when:

 Step #1: Contact the Federal Trade Commission